dOrgTech/Ecosystem/proposals/Alchemy/13-design-overhaul.md

 ### New

--   Much simpler UI by default

--   Hide complexities for advanced users

-As a new user I want to easily join or create a new DAO
+As a new user I want to quickly create a new DAO or join an existing DAO.

 As a DAO member I want to see a compact overview of the finances + recent activity in all my DAOs.